Constraining exotic compact stars composed of bosonic and fermionic dark matter with gravitational wave events: Self-interacting boson/fermion stars

 with $m_P = \sqrt{\hbar c/G}$ the Planck mass. {The maximum compactness is limited in the case of $y=0$ by $C = GM_{\max}/R_{crit} = 0.114$ and by $C=0.207$ in the case of $y>>1$.} The corresponding expressions for boson stars are

-as discussed in \cite{Agnihotri_2009}, where $m_b$ is the mass of the bosonic dark matter particle and $y = \sqrt{c}/m_b$.
+as discussed in \citep{Agnihotri:2008zf}, where $m_b$ is the mass of the bosonic dark matter particle and $y = \sqrt{c}/m_b$.
 Note that the maximum compactness for those boson stars is then $C = 0.215$.
-As the secondaries in the LIGO/Virgo events GW200105 and GW200115 were reported with critical compactness of $C = 0.22$ and $C=0.26$ respectively (see Table \ref{tab:events}), they cannot have been constituted by purely self-interacting fermionic or bosonic dark matter, while the secondary in event GW190814 can still be explained by this model as the compactness is only $C=0.14$. {Such bosonic dark matter stars may be formed by gravitational instabilities in the early universe, see e.g. Khlopov et. al \cite{Khlopov:1985jw}.}\\
+As the secondary components in the {LIGO-Virgo} events GW200105 and GW200115 were reported with critical compactness of $C = 0.22$ and $C=0.26$ respectively (see Table \ref{tab:events}), they cannot have been constituted by purely self-interacting fermionic or bosonic dark matter, while the secondary component in the GW190814 event can still be explained by this model as the compactness is only $C=0.14$. {Such bosonic dark matter stars may be formed by gravitational instabilities in the early universe, see e.g. \citep{Khlopov:1985jw}.}\\

-\begingroup Assuming $M_{max} > 2.5 \mathrm{M_{\odot}}$ and $\mathrm{R_{crit}} < 23 \,\mathrm{Km}$ for GW190814, this constrains the fermionic interaction strength and mass to a narrow region in the parameter space with a minimum at $m_f = 0.81 \, \mathrm{GeV}$ and $f = m/y = 0.16\, \mathrm{GeV}$ (see Figure \ref{fig:m-y-exclusion}), which corresponds to $y = m/f = 3.6$.
+\begingroup Assuming $M_{max} > 2.5 \mathrm{M_{\odot}}$ and $\mathrm{R_{crit}} < 23 \,\mathrm{{km}}$ for GW190814, this constrains the fermionic interaction strength and mass to a narrow region in the parameter space with a minimum at $m_f = 0.81 \, \mathrm{GeV}$ and $f = m/y = 0.16\, \mathrm{GeV}$ (see Figure \ref{fig:m-y-exclusion}), which corresponds to $y = m/f = 3.6$.
 For the purely bosonic case, the interaction strength and mass are constrained to a slightly wider region and can both be arbitrarily small.
 Therefore, all hypothetical objects which meet the bosonic condition are eligible, while values close to $f_i \approx \sqrt{2} f_\pi$ are required for the fermionic case, where $f_\pi = 92 MeV$ is the pion decay constant.